arvinsingh/arvinsingh/README.md

 The best thing about being a statistician is you get to play in everybody else's backyard. ~ John Tukey

-Mathematics is the Music of reason. ~ James Joseph Sylvester

-Read not to contradict and confute; nor to believe and take for granted; nor to find and discourse; but to weigh and consider. ~ Francis Bacon
+Data explorer's motto - Visualize, visualize, visualize!

 One datapoint does not the graph make. ~ Unknown redditor

 Compress time from conceptualization to execution. ~ A friend "B"

-Data explorer's motto - Visualize, visualize, visualize!

-From the paradise, that Cantor created for us, no-one shall be able to expel us. ~ David Hilbert

 ---
 ## Tech Stack: